 Fig. 6 (right) further plots accuracy (on the x-axis) against speed (on the y-axis, measured in milliseconds).
 It shows that Phong achieves the same level of accuracy as Subdiv. and runs as fast as Tri. mesh for both lifted (solid lines) and ICP (dashed lines).
-It
+It also shows that lifted optimization converges much faster than ICP, e.g. Lifted Phong

 Fig. 5: Accuracy results for the rigid pose alignment of an ellipsoid with 320 facets.
-Optimizer run for max.
+Optimizer ran for max.
 50 iterations.